These are the 16 tragic things all British girls did during sleepovers in the 2000s

 She’d have to spend 10 minutes with her head in a sink to try and dissolve the cake of Dream Matte Mouse and poorly manufactured bronzer, which glued to her face like a layer of second skin.
 Her face would end up red and puffy, because the make up you used was not kind to your skin.

-11. Getting dressed up in the sluttiest clothes and parading around like you were Paris Hilton on the Simple Life
+11. Getting dressed up and parading around like you were Paris Hilton on the Simple Life

 Think fake Tiffany necklaces, checkered shirts tied up under your boobs, stretchy floral tops, literally anything neon, Vans or knock off Ugg Boots.